makersacademy/airport_challenge/README.md

 ##Updating exceptions

-Now that all of the user stories are catered to I want to expand my unit and feature tests to ensure that the weather conditions can be changed.
+Now that all of the user stories have been applied and the code refactored I want to expand my unit and feature tests to ensure that the weather conditions can be changed.
 Meeting the conditions of these specifications:

 >You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.